skytable/skytable/.github/ISSUE_TEMPLATE/bug-reports-for-the-database-server.md

 ---
-name: Bug reports for the database server
+name: 🐞 Bug reports for the database server 📑
-about: Create a bug report to help us improve the database server tdb
+about: Found something wrong with the database server?
+Report it here
 title: 'Server: '
 labels: bug, server
 assignees: ''